Form 1

 3.5.3 Thermal expansion of liquids

-Apparent Expansivity of Water - The fractional increase in volume of water as it expands due to a
+Apparent Expansivity of Water - The fractional increase in volume of water as it expands due to atemperature rise in a heated vessel

 Anomalous Expansion of Water - The tendency of water to expand as it is cooled below 4°C